What are the goals of PSA Certified?

 - Build a developer ecosystem through consistent, easy to use software interfaces (APIs) to the PSA Root of Trust (PSA-RoT).
 We refer to this as Functional API Certification.

-Why do we need PSA Certification for better security?
+Why do we need PSA Certified for better security?

 Most IoT chips and platforms do not get independently tested.
-This increases the chance of vulnerabilities in devices reaching the market.
+This lack of assurance increases the chance of vulnerabilities in devices reaching the market.
 Independent testing raises the bar on security and sets agreed levels of security assurance and robustness.

 How will PSA Certified help secure Internet of Things (IoT) devices?

-A secure IoT system needs to have security designed-in.
+A secure IoT system needs to have security designed in.
 The Root of Trust (RoT) is at the heart of a System on Chip (SoC) providing security functions to the rest of the system.
-Arm has worked with others to create a security architecture (Platform Security Architecture), open source code and software interfaces (APIs) that the chip vendors can use to build in a PSA-RoT.
-PSA Certified provides independent lab-based assurance of the PSA-RoT and ensures that the device that uses it is built to sound security model goals.
+The Platform Security Architecture provides open source code and software interfaces (APIs) that the chip vendors can use to build in a PSA Root of Trust (PSA-RoT).
+PSA Certified provides independent lab-based assurance of the PSA-RoT and ensures that the device that uses it is built in line with the PSA 10 security goals.

-One of the goals of PSA Certified is to make the security level of the IoT device (Level 1, Level 2 or Level 3) easily detectable by businesses that wish to know.
+One of the goals of PSA Certified is to make the security level of the IoT device (Level 1, Level 2 or Level 3) easily detectable so businesses can make informed decisions.

 What makes PSA Certified different from other checklist approaches?